j-sieben/PIT/README.md

 Some advice on how to keep execution speed high with PIT can be found [here](https://github.com/j-sieben/PIT/blob/master/Doc/performance.md)

-If you need to write your own output module, continue reading [here](https://github.com/j-sieben/PIT/blob/master/Doc/output_modules.md)
+If you need to write your own output module, continue reading [Output Modules](https://github.com/j-sieben/PIT/blob/master/Doc/output_modules.md)